jscheid/prettier.el/HACKING.md

 ## Building

-Initially, and after changes to JS code, you will need to build by running `make`, then force a restart of the daemon process(es).
+Initially, and after changes to JS code, you will need to build by running `make`, then force a restart of the daemon process(es) by running `prettier-restart`.

-You can do so by toggling `M-x global-prettier-mode` off and back on; by manually killing any `*prettier...*` buffers, or by running `M-x eval-expression RET (prettier--quit-all-processes) RET`, whichever you find works best for you.
-The main objective is for all `*prettier...*` process buffers to be killed so that the next time you use it, a fresh daemon is started.

 ## Linting and testing

-To run the linters locally, follow a similar approach to the CI pipeline defined in `.github/workflows/`, e.g. first set up a sandbox:
+To run the linters locally, follow a similar approach to the CI pipeline defined in `.github/workflows/`, i.e. first set up a sandbox:

     ./makem.sh -v --sandbox=sandbox --install-{deps,linters}